 The proposal is required to meet the standards for drainage, which will be reviewed at the time of the building permit.
-It is anticipated that the proposal may utilize a drainage trenching system, which stores drainage underground.
+With that said it is anticipated that the proposal may utilize a drainage trenching system, which stores drainage underground.
+The proposal is situated along Marine Way, where a multi-million-dollar city capital improvement project is underway to make the area more flood resilient.
 The proposed waiver involves private residential development and there could be concerns with the site's ability to retain drainage in an underground trenching design, particularly during King tide events.
-The board will need to determine the proposal will not diminish the provision of any public facilities.
+The board will need to make a determination that the proposal will not diminish the provision of any public facilities.